sowe/hell_kichen/ReadMe.md

 ### Errors code and definition
 This is a code error for HK and Pentaho Data Integration:

-0) The job ran without a problem.
+1. 0) The job ran without a problem.
-1) Errors occurred during processing
+2. 1) Errors occurred during processing
-2) An unexpected error occurred during loading / running of the job
+3. 2) An unexpected error occurred during loading / running of the job
-7) The job couldn't be loaded from XML or the Repository
+4. 7) The job couldn't be loaded from XML or the Repository
-8) Error loading steps or plugins (error in loading one of the plugins mostly)
+5. 8) Error loading steps or plugins (error in loading one of the plugins mostly)
-9) Command line usage printing
+6. 9) Command line usage printing:
-*) Unknown error code

 ### Development